 I know what you’re thinking: I’m making the whole thing up.
 I’m Dr. Jeckyll and Whipple is Mr. Hyde (or vice versa).
 That’s just what my brother wrote when he commented on my blog the other day:

 “You’ve got to change the writing style when you write as Whipple” he said.
 “He sounds too much like you.”

 I know how this sounds, looks, smells.
 That’s why I need to make that trip to the coast, once I learn enough Spanish to fend for myself.
-Then I can get to the bottom of all this, or at least discover the next twist in the plot.
-Or maybe, like Miller, I’ll let go of the plot entirely.
+Then I can get to the bottom of all this, or at least discover what my next step will be.
 In any event, I can’t rely on Molly to make sense of all this for me.
 Not only is she far too busy for such shenanigans, she’s also starting to look at me as if I’m losing my mind.
 Best to keep this thread to myself from this point on.
 I mean, between you and me.